DonBraulio/donbraulio.github.io/content/posts/maskcam.md

 DeepStream serves as the backbone of the pipeline, handling video processing and object detection using highly optimized GPU-accelerated modules.
 The pipeline was defined in Python, but all the heavy lifting—frame decoding, inference, and metadata generation—happens in DeepStream’s C++-optimized core.

-But also, I was working at Tryolabs at the time, and we had our standout tracker library [Norfair](https://tryolabs.com/blog/2020/09/10/releasing-norfair-an-open-source-library-for-object-tracking) which is entirely written in Python.
+But also, I was working at Tryolabs at the time, and we had our standout object tracking library [Norfair](https://tryolabs.com/blog/2020/09/10/releasing-norfair-an-open-source-library-for-object-tracking) which is entirely written in Python.
 Naturally, we wanted to use it—not only because it’s awesome but also because we had deep expertise in its inner workings and personally knew every Kalman Filter involved.

 This was an interesting challenge, because we needed real-time access to the detections but without access to the video frames, which were deep down flowing through the GPU.
 And even more, then we needed to draw the bounding boxes of the smoothed tracker detections back in the frame.

 Long story short, we were able to solve this by probing the video pipeline after the object detection model, in order to access the detections metadata.
-This allowed us to extract the object coordinates from Python and feed them into our Norfair tracker.
-Then, we had to draw the tracker objects into the frame, by using Deepstream's drawing component, which basically receives a series of commands to draw different shapes into the video frames (e.g: rectangles, circles, text).
+This allowed us to process the object coordinates in Python and feed them into our Norfair tracker.
+Then, we had to draw the tracked objects into the frame, by using Deepstream's drawing component, which basically receives a series of commands to draw different shapes into the video frames (e.g: rectangles, circles, text).
 This allows manipulation of those frames but without manipulating "pixels" from python, which would require costly memory transfers between GPU and device RAM.

 {{< figure src="/images/maskcam/maskcam_pipeline.avif" alt="Diagram of the video pipeline that runs the object detector and tracker" caption="Video pipeline that runs the Deepstream object detector and python tracker" width="100%" >}}